ZxjSamantha/Weekly_Report/1015_Papernotes.md

+## Adapting Visual Category Models to New Domains

+### Experimental Protocols

+- Same-category setting:
+- New-category setting:

 ## Deep Domain Confusion: Maximizing for Domain Invariance

 Optimizing for domain invariance can be considered equivalent to the task of learning to predict the class labels while simultaneously finding a representation that makes the domains appear as similar as possible.
 They learn deep representations by optimizing over a loss which includes both classification error on the labeled data as well as a domain confusion loss which seeks to make the domains indistinguishable.

+Our intuition is that if we can learn a representation that minimizes the distance between the source and target distributions, then we can train a classifier on the source labeled data and directly apply it to the target domain with minimal loss in accuracy.

+To minimize the loss, one approach is to take a fixed CNN, which is already a strong classification representation, and use MMD to decide which layer to use activations from to minimize the domain distribution distance.

+1. Take a network that was trained to minimize $lambda_C$

+2. Select the representation that minimizes MMD

+3. Use that representation to minimize $lambda_C$.

+*bottleneck* -> adaptation layer

+Our intutition is that a lower dimensional layer can be used to regularize the training of the source classifier and prevent overfitting to the particular nuances of the source distribution.

+There are two model selection choices that must be made to add the adaptation layer and the domain distance loss.
+We must choose *where in the network to place the adaptation layer*(solved by using MMD) and *choose the dimension of the layer*(solved by grid search)

+Both the selection of *which layers's representation to use(depth)* and *how large the adaptation layer should be(width)* are guided by MMD. **what do these representation mean in eeg data?**

 ## Parameter Transfer Unit for Deep Neural Networks